xinweiwangGithub/Udacity-Full-Stack-Web-Developer-Nanodegree/project1/README.md

 You will write server-side code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
 You will then use your code to generate a static web page allowing visitors to browse their movies and watch the trailers.

 The Movie Trailer Website project consists of server-side code to store a list of movies titles, along with its respective box art imagery and movie trailer website.
 The data should be served as a web page allowing visitors to review the movies and watch the trailers.

+# How to run

+Download the whole project file, open entertainment_center.py file with a python IDE, run it to see the website.
+Click on the poster images to see their trailers.